Reasoning on Time-Series for Financial Technical Analysis: Verbal Technical Analysis

 where $\lambda$ is a hyperparameter.
 The inverse MSE was used as the reward scores are to be maximized.

-\textbf{Training Pipeline.} Following established practices in LLM fine-tuning literature \cite{guo2025deepseek, ouyang2022training, lu2024deepseek, chow2024towards}, Time-GRPO utilizes a multi-stage pipeline to fine-tune the time-series reasoning LLM.
+\textbf{Training Pipeline.} Following established practices in LLM fine-tuning literature \citep{guo2025deepseek, ouyang2022training, lu2024deepseek, chow2024towards}, Time-GRPO utilizes a multi-stage pipeline to fine-tune the time-series reasoning LLM.

-The first stage represents the cold-start phase \cite{guo2025deepseek}.
+The first stage represents the {\ul cold-start} phase \citep{guo2025deepseek}.
 As there were no ``gold-standard" supervision data, this stage is used for generating the initial training samples, guided by the $\mathcal{L}_{\text{time-grpo}}$ objective.
-Empirically, we find that the forecasting performance would not significantly improve here, but the process lets us generate training data for the next stage to fine-tune the base model.
+Empirically, we find that the forecasting performance would not significantly improve in this stage, but the process lets us generate training data for the next stage to fine-tune the base model.

 The second stage focuses on teaching the model to produce more effective reasoning.
-This is achieved through rejection sampling, where we keep only the reasoning traces that lead to forecasts with lower Mean Squared Error (MSE).
+This is achieved through {\ul rejection sampling}, where we keep only the reasoning traces that lead to forecasts with lower Mean Squared Error (MSE).
 To ensure better consistency of training samples, we also bucket the samples across different stocks and time-periods, and filter for those with MSE in the bottom $10^{\text{th}}$ percentile in each bucket.
 The model is then trained on these filtered samples through the use of supervised fine-tuning (SFT).

-The third stage optimizes the model for the best forecasting performance.
+The third stage {\ul optimizes} the model for the best forecasting performance for our Technical Analysis (TA) task.
 Given that the model has learnt to reason over time-series data in the previous stage, this stage now aims to search for the best reasoning policy that can maximize the expected accuracy of the predicted time-series.
 For this stage, the model is also optimized using the $\mathcal{L}_{\text{time-grpo}}$ objective.